immersive-web/webxr-ar-module/explainer.md

 }
 ```

-Some input sources (such as those with a `targetRayMode` of `canvas`) will be only be added to the list of input sources whilst a primary action is occuring.
+Some input sources (such as those with a `targetRayMode` of `screen`) will be only be added to the list of input sources whilst a primary action is occuring.
 In these cases, the `inputsourceschange` event will fire just prior to the `selectstart` event, then again when the input source is removed after the `selectend` event.

 `selectstart` and `selectend` can be useful for handling dragging, painting, or other continuous motions.